Falcorse/HorrorRun/README.md

-👑 Royal Run (Unity)
+👑 Horror Run (Unity)
 📌 About The Project

-Royal Run is a 3D endless runner game developed in Unity.
+Horror Run is a 3D endless runner game developed in Unity.
 The player controls a character who must survive as long as possible by collecting coins and avoiding obstacles while the timer keeps decreasing.

 🎮 Gameplay Features